patternfly/patternfly-org/packages/v4/src/content/developer-resources/accessibility-development.md

 Aria supplements HTML so that interactions and widgets commonly used in applications can be passed to assistive technologies when there is not otherwise a mechanism natively.

 Only use labels when necessary to make it accessible.
 If there is visible text, then there doesn’t need to be an aria-label.
 Aria is meant to add context (through labeling or description) for screen reader users when there isn’t visible text, not override or reiterate what’s already there.
-If there is visible text, aria may reiterate or override the visible text so check that your aria is useful.
+If there is visible text, aria might reiterate or override the visible text, so check that your aria is useful.

 It’s important to understand that aria can only affect the semantics of an element; it has no effect on the behavior of the element.
 For example, while you can make an element hidden to screen readers with `aria-hidden=”true”`, that does not change the focus behavior for that element.